Top Best Note-Taking Apps for iPhone and iPad

-These features include the ability to take as many notes as you want without running out of space, you can also backup/sync your notes to the cloud so you lose any of it in the event that you phone gets lost or damaged.
-You can simply get a new device and pick up where you left.
-Other Note taking apps have additional features but there are way too many on the Apple App store which is why we’ve made this list of some of the best ones there are.
+These features include the ability to take as many notes as you want without running out of space, you can also backup/sync your notes to the cloud so you don’t lose any of it in the event that your phone gets lost or damaged.
+You can simply get a new device and pick up where you left off.
+Other Note-taking apps have additional features but there are way too many on the Apple App store which is why we’ve made this list of some of the best ones out there.

 Best Note-Taking Apps For iPhone and iPad

 Using an iPhone or iPad, you must have already come across Apple’s Note.
 Apple’s Note comes pre-installed with every iPhone and iPad which is the very first note taking app we’re taking a look at here.
 First off, it’s free so You also don’t have to go through the stress of installing it as it already comes pre-installed.